|

 road which could only be the legendary road to Heronissos.
 And as luck would have it our crappy little boulder-strewn

-road managed to connect to the Heronissos road before we ripped the bottom of our Stavros Rent a Car out.
+road managed to connect to the Heronissos road before we ripped the bottom out of our Stavros Rent a Car.

 Once we got on the Heronissos road it was like driving in paradise, for